 During these hearings, the insurance carrier alleged that the award of benefits was improper because the woman waited too long to file her claim for benefits, and as a result, the statute of limitations had lapsed.
 The insurer argued that she was first injured during 2007 and that she did not file her claim for the benefits until 2015.
 To support this assertion, the insurer also pinpointed testimony from the woman indicating that she felt her neck injury was a direct result of her job.
 Since the insurer did not bring up this statute of limitations argument until the appeals process, however, the reviewing court dismissed the appeal, and the award of benefits was deemed appropriate.

 Becoming injured at work is a devastating and life-altering situation for the victim and his or her loved ones and dependents.
-At the Law Offices of Michael O. Smith, we help clients throughout Boston with understanding their right to workers’ compensation benefits following a work injury.
+At the Mass Injury Group, we help clients throughout Boston with understanding their right to workers’ compensation benefits following a work injury.
 If you have questions or concerns and want to learn more about how we may be able to assist you, call us now at 617-623-0060 or contact us online.
 Act now, since time may be running out on your claim.